Monstro33/FirstAide/frontend/public/markdown/Unconcious/UnconciousChild/rescueBreathingChild.md

 - Check for a pulse every two minutes while doing rescue breathing.
 - Continue with rescue breathing until the child begins breathing on their own.
 - You will notice that they are improving if they start coughing or moving.
-- If the child loses consciousness and is not breathing or not breathing adequately, GO TO
+- If the child loses consciousness and is not breathing or not breathing adequately:

 [Go to CPR](/instructions/0/0/13)

-- If the child loses consciousness and does not have a pulse, GO TO
+- If the child loses consciousness and does not have a pulse:

 [Go to Rescue Breathing](/instructions/3/2/8)